shawski123/Gody-Art/README.md

 "# Gody-Art"

-Just an editor that allows changing color and thickness and has an undo feature.
+Just an pixel editor that allows for changing color and thickness and has an undo feature.
 Nothing else.
 Nothing more.